ReadAlongs/Studio/docs/outputs.md

 ## ELAN/Praat files

 With `-o eaf` or `-o TextGrid`, the ReadAlongs Studio can output files in the ELAN eaf and Praat TextGrid file formats.

+## Subtitle files

+With `-o srt` or `-o vtt`, the ReadAlongs Studio can output subtitle files in the SRT or WebVTT formats.